DJNicoco/COMP-359_Assignment-3-Final/README.md

 1. Input colors and their corresponding probabilities
 2. Combine two colors to generate new colors along with their probabilities.
 3. Build a binary tree to represent the color combinations.
-4. Calculate the cost of an Optimal Binary Search Tree using dynamic programming.
+4. Calculate the minimal search cost using dynamic programming.
 5. Visualize the resulting tree structure using matplotlib and networkx.

 To implement this, I developed two classes: **TreeNode** and **ColorCombinationTreeWithProbabilities** and each class has different methods. <br>